davidcoles/vc5/README.md

 automatically injected to your routing table when services are healthy.

-If you don't have a routed environment then you can test with a client machine on the same VLAN.
-Either add a static route on the client machine pointing to the load balancer, or run BIRD/Quagga on client and add the client's IP address to the BGP section of the YAML config.
+If you don't have control over your routers then you can test with a client machine on the same VLAN.
+Either add a static route on the client machine pointing to the load balancer, or run BIRD/Quagga on the client and add the client's IP address to the BGP section of the YAML config.

 Sample bird.conf snippet: